spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-resource.md

 This guide shows how to create an API endpoint using a resource for the Storefront API application.

-Let’s say you have a module named `FooApi`, where you want to have a new endpoint `/foo` with `GET` and `POST` methods.
+Let's say you have a module named `FooApi`, where you want to have a new endpoint `/foo` with `GET` and `POST` methods.
 To create an endpoint, follow these steps:

 1. Create `FooApiConfig` and add resource name: